Raystown Lake Fishing Reports May 2026 | Live Updates & Tips

 December through February challenges anglers with cold conditions but rewards those who persist.
 Deep-water techniques produce consistent results for multiple species.

 Ice fishing occurs in protected coves during severe winters.
-Target panfish and perch in 15-25 feet of water using small jigs tipped with waxworms or spikes.
+Target panfish and yellow perch in 15-25 feet of water using small jigs tipped with waxworms or spikes.
+Safety equipment including ice picks and flotation devices is mandatory.

 Raystown Lake Fishing Charter Guide